4 days in Honolulu

 Did you know that Honolulu means sheltered harbour or calm port in Hawaiian?

 The best time to visit Honolulu is between April and June or between September and December.
-One needs at least 5 to 7 days to explore Honolulu and beyond.
+You need at least 5 to 7 days to explore Honolulu and beyond.
 I was there only for 4 days as it was quick birthday trip.

 How to get to Honolulu from Sydney?